iAART/LineAART/README.md

- # Multi-frequency Models for AART
+ # LineAART
-This repository is an extended version of AART, a full detailed description of which is at https://github.com/iAART/LineAART.
+This repository is an extended version of AART, a full detailed description of which is at https://github.com/iAART/aart.

-These modifications focus on various physical parameters affecting the AART emission profile behavior.
-The simulation includes calculations of temperature, density, magnetic fields, and specific intensity, tailored for astrophysical contexts.
+This code computes a high-resolution relativistically broadened line emission from equatorial disks around a Kerr black hole.

 ## Table of Contents